marzdrel/exid/README.md

 not found.
 Warning: The method will raise `NoMatchingPatternError` if the provided identifier is not valid.

-The `Exid::Record` also offers couple of class methods designed load records.
+The `Exid::Record` also offers couple of class methods to load records.
 This is another way to mimic Rails `GlobalID`.
 Warning: Steer away from using this as default way to load records using user supplied identifiers.
 User might replace the identifier with other record which might